-Providers serving individuals in a correctional facility must offer adult education and literacy activities leading to secondary credit and offer transition to re-entry initiatives and other post-release services to reduce recidivism.
-In addition, the Workforce Alliance for Growth in the Economy (WAGE $^{\text{\tiny{TM}}}$), a job readiness program for unemployed and underemployed adults, which incorporates financial literacy, digital literacy, and workforce preparation shall be integrated into the curriculum.
-(State Requirement).
+In addition, the Workforce Alliance for Growth in the Economy (WAGETM), a job readiness program for unemployed and underemployed adults, which incorporates financial literacy, digital literacy, workforce preparation, and Career Pathways, shall be integrated into the curriculum (State Requirement).
+Some applicants offer nonreportable credentials, such as OSHA-10, Career Readiness Certificate, ServSafe, and WAGE.

-Each eligible agency using funds provided under correctional education must give priority to serving those individuals who are likely to leave the correctional institution within five years of participation in the program.
 Providers who receive correctional education funding are expected to offer integrated education and training and develop career pathways and apprenticeship opportunities where safe and applicable in the correctional environment (State Requirement).
 Programs are encouraged to use guidance and supportive services where possible and to provide education and training through cooperative efforts with providers in correctional settings.